jetendra/update/README.md

 #### Add SWC

-Just need to copy the SWC and pest in you Flex lib package.
+Just need to copy the SWC and paste in you Flex lib package.

 #### Initiate Access Manager